Dog Survives Lymphoma

 Alarmed by Dozer’s strange actions, they rushed him to the vet.
 He was diagnosed with Lymphoma and started treatment right away.

 "Lymphoma is cancer of the lymph nodes.
-You saw me earlier checking all all his lymph nodes to make sure they're normal and then looking at this blood count to make sure that's normal as well", said Dr. Stephanie Correa, DVM, ACVIM of the Animal Cancer Care Clinic.
+You saw me earlier checking all all his lymph nodes to make sure they're normal and then looking at this blood count to make sure that's normal as well", said Dr. Stephanie Correa, DACVIM (Oncology) of the Animal Cancer Care Clinic.

 Correa has been treating Dozer for about four and a half months, he was then declared to be in clinical remission.